Skip to content

 The memory layer generates 768-dimensional embeddings for semantic search using Ollama with the nomic-embed-text model.

 When Ollama is unavailable, memory records are stored without embeddings and a warning is logged.
-Semantic recall (memory_recall with semantic or auto strategy) requires embeddings to function.
-Entity and graph recall strategies work without embeddings.
+Semantic recall (via search) requires embeddings to function; entity lookup and graph traversal work without embeddings.

 To set up Ollama: